Associated Press

 The Roots of Alcoholics Anonymous

 Both men began devoting their free time to reforming other alcoholics at Akron’s City Hospital, and were able to help one man achieve sobriety.
-“Though the name Alcoholics Anonymous had not yet been coined, these three men actually made up the nucleus of the first A.A. group,” according to A.A.
+“Though the name Alcoholics Anonymous had not yet been coined, these three men actually made up the nucleus of the first A.A. group,” according to the Alcoholics Anonymous Web site.

 In 1939, the group published its textbook, “Alcoholics Anonymous.”
 Written by Wilson, the book explained the group’s philosophy, including the now well-known 12 steps of recovery.